prinnevald/project-ideas/README.md

 - [ ] Two books about programing in Jaune (or one big).
 One is about imperative Jaune and the other is about functional Jaune
 - [ ] Make sure ocamllsp works out of the box from Mason
 - [ ] Telegram library for F#
+- [ ] Open-source platform for reproducible research and paper peer-review